Skip to content

 Setting a Root Location

-By default, Turbo Drive only loads URLs with the same origin—i.e. the same protocol, domain name, and port—as the current document.
+Turbo Drive only loads URLs with the same origin—i.e. the same protocol, domain name, and port—as the current document.
 A visit to any other URL falls back to a full page load.

 In some cases, you may want to further scope Turbo Drive to a path on the same origin.
 For example, if your Turbo Drive application lives at /app, and the non-Turbo Drive help site lives at /help, links from the app to the help site shouldn’t use Turbo Drive.